hpe-storage/python-3parclient/docs/index.rst

 <http://sphinx.pocoo.org/>`_ documentation generator.
 The source files
 for the documentation are located in the *doc/* directory of the **HP3ParClient** distribution.
-To generate the docs locally run the following command from the root directory of the **HP3ParClient** source:a
+To generate the docs locally run the following command from the root directory of the **HP3ParClient** source.

 .. code-block:: bash